Hashversion/vazen/README.md

 > [!note]
 >
-> - this setup is done for quickly spinning up an MVP with a waitlist
+> - documentation coming soon.
-> - more features will be added soon :: including payments, feature flags, rate limiting, captchas, i18n, testing, and etc
+> - more features will be added soon :: including feature flags, rate limiting, captchas, i18n, testing, and etc
-> - documentation is yet to be developed

 ## what is vazen?